Analytical solution for nonadiabatic quantum annealing to arbitrary Ising spin Hamiltonian: Results

 Let $a_0(t),\ldots,a_{{\cal N}-1}(t)$ be the amplitudes of the basis states in the Schr\"odinger equation solution:

 For our QA protocol, the Schr\"odinger equation is given by

-The solvability of Eqs.~(\ref{shrod1}) follows from the fact that, after the Laplace transform, the ${\cal N}$ coupled equations reduce to a single first order ordinary differential equation in the Laplace transform of $v$, which can always be solved analytically (Appendix~\ref{app:a}).
+The solvability of equations~(\ref{shrod1}) follows from the fact that, after the Laplace transform, the ${\cal N}$ coupled equations reduce to a single first order ordinary differential equation in the Laplace transform of $v$, which can always be solved analytically (see \textbf{Methods}).
 This model is a special case of a model that was solved by one of us \cite{sinitsyn-14pra}.
 Algebraic properties of this model were also mentioned in Refs.~\cite{sinitsyn-18prl,yuzbashyan}, but the relation of its solution to the QA problem has not been discussed before.

 The analytical solution gives a simple formula for the probabilities of excitation numbers at the end of the evolution.
-If as $t\rightarrow 0_+$ the system is in the ground state $|\psi_0\rangle$, the probability to produce $n$ excitations as $t\rightarrow \infty$ is given by
+If as $t\rightarrow 0_+$ the system is in the ground state, $|\psi_0\rangle$, the probability to produce $n$ excitations as $t\rightarrow \infty$ is given by

 Note that the final state probabilities do not depend on the particular expressions for the eigenstates $|n\rangle$, and in this sense tell nothing about the ground state of $H_I$.
-However, Eq.~(\ref{ex-sol}) gives complete information about the {\it performance} of the given QA protocol.
+However, equation~(\ref{ex-sol}) gives complete information about the {\it performance} of the given QA protocol.
 For example, the probability to obtain the ground state is given by

 and the average number of excitations is

 These expressions simplify for a large number of interacting qubits $N\gg 1$, for which ${\cal N}$ is exponentially large, and we can disregard $p^{\cal N}$ in comparison to $p$.
 For $g\gg 1$ we find $p^{\cal N}\ll 1$, and $P_n$ follows the geometric distribution, with